By Craig // June 26, 2012 // 14 Comments

 Looking for tips on what to do in Orlando?

-As part of our city guides series we interviewed Ben Reed who has lived in Orlando for seven years.
+As part of our city guides series, we interviewed Ben Reed who has lived in Orlando for seven years.

 Ben share’s with us his insider tips on what to do in Orlando for those looking for the best things to see and do, where to eat, stay, drink, and play plus how to make the most out of a visit to the theme parks.

-Most people visit Orlando for the theme parks.
-The Walt Disney World Resort offers attractions, shows, dining and shopping on a property that is twice the size the island of Manhattan in New York.
-First time visitors under estimate how massive it really is.
+The Walt Disney World Resort offers attractions, shows, dining and shopping on a property that is twice the size of the island of Manhattan in New York.
+First-time visitors underestimate how massive it really is.

-Despite the artificiality that Disney Parks are known for, it’s the quintessential American holiday and it really is an experience like none other.
-And with Universal Orlando, Sea World and Busch Gardens Tampa, there are plenty of places to keep you busy.
+Despite the artificiality that Disney Parks are known for, it’s the quintessential American vacation and it really is an experience like none other.

 Of course, there’s more to Orlando than theme parks, especially if you want to experience what the locals do.
+But if you want theme parks, below are some handy tips.

 What to Do in Orlando